react-native-elements/react-native-elements/README.md

 ## React Native Web support

 As a cross platform UI Toolkit, you can now use RNE on the web & share your codebase between your React Native + React web apps.
+RNE components are rendered perfectly on browser.
+You can achieve this to target iOS, Android and Web by collaborating RNE and [React Native for Web](https://github.com/necolas/react-native-web).

+Full documentation RNE x RNW, click [here]().

 ## Expo Demo App